Brain health and pollution: Personal activities

-Diet

-Autism
+Healthy life styles

+Healthy lifestyle factors include avoiding smoking (tobacco, marijuana and vaping), not drinking alcohol, engaging in regular physical activity, and eating a healthy diet.
+These factors promote brain health by reducing inflammation, increasing neuroplasticity, and improving cardiovascular functioning.
+While air pollution can negatively affect cognitive and executive function, a healthy lifestyle can have beneficial effects and may help to counter the harmful effects of pollutants like particulate matter (PM_{2.5}).
+For example, one study suggests that an extra 13.6 minutes of moderate-to-vigorous physical activity (MVPA) can help to offset the negative cognitive effects of an increase of 10 μg/m3 of PM_{2.5}.

+While exercising is beneficial, care should be taken to avoid exercising in polluted environments.
+Increased respiratory rates during aerobic exercise may increase the inhalation of harmful particulate matter into the lungs.
+When particulate matter levels are reported to be high outside, consider exercising inside.
+Avoid exercising near high-pollution areas such as heavily-trafficked roads.

+Exercise such as walking and cycling usually stimulates the production of brain-derived neurotrophic factor (BDNF), a protein that helps the growth of new brain cells.
+Pollutants from heavy traffic or smog interferer with the production of BDNF.

+Vitamins

 NIEHS-funded studies have found taking prenatal vitamins may help lower autism risk.
 Taking vitamins and supplements might provide protective effects for those exposed to certain environmental contaminants during pregnancy.
 Women were less likely to have a child with autism if they took a daily prenatal vitamin during the three months before and first month of pregnancy, compared to women not taking vitamins.
 This finding was more evident in women and children with genetic variants that made them more susceptible to developing autism.

 Folic acid is a source of the protective effects of prenatal vitamins.
 Women who took the daily recommended dosage during the first month of pregnancy had a reduced risk of having a child with autism.
 Folic acid intake during early pregnancy may reduce the risk of having a child with autism for those women with high exposure to air pollution, and pesticides.

 Pregnant mothers who used multivitamins, with or without additional iron or folic acid, were less likely to have a child with autism and intellectual disability.
 Maternal prenatal vitamin intake during the first month of pregnancy may also reduce ASD recurrence in siblings of children with ASD in high-risk families.